 This lack of training poses significant challenges, especially for legal professionals, where improper use of AI can compromise client confidentiality, lead to inaccurate outputs, or even result in legal or ethical violations.

-Creating an AI training program in your firm is one of the most effective ways to avoid these risks.
+Creating an AI training program for your firm is one of the most effective ways to avoid these risks.
 Such a program not only educates staff on the capabilities and limitations of AI but also equips them to proactively identify and address potential risks, in addition to ensuring proper use of AI in practice.

 Here are some tips for creating an effective AI training program: